alexgdav/python-practice/README.md

 #### 2. GUESSNUM.PY:
 Run in terminal (python3 guessnum.py)
-The script will have chosen a whole number between 1 and 20 upon being run.
+When run, the script will choose a whole number between 1 and 20 for you to guess.
 Enter a guess, find out if you're correct, and get the answer.